mojerro/grav-plugin-mermaid-diagrams/README.md

 * Download the new version of the Mermaid Diagrams plugin from [GitHub](https://github.com/DanielFlaum/grav-plugin-mermaid-diagrams) as a zip file.
 * Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `mermaid-diagrams`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

+# Credit

+This plugin was forked from [Aurélien Wolz's](https://github.com/Seao) excellent [Diagram Plugin](https://github.com/Seao/grav-plugin-diagrams).
+Many thanks to him sharing it with everyone.